buildbuddy-io/buildbuddy/website/blog/buck2.md

 - Users are expected to be hands-on with the code base.
 If you don't know Rust... well you better learn it first.

-- Lack of build rules and toolings for typical use cases: building a container image, a typescript project, a go binary... is not possible just yet.
+- Lack of build rules and toolings for typical use cases: building a container image, a typescript project, a go binary... are not possible just yet.

 My conclusion is that Buck2 is exciting!
-However, today, it's still young and early to replace typical enterprise use cases.
+However, today, it's still young and too early to replace typical enterprise use cases.
 I hope the current excitement could grow a community and ecosystem around Buck2 sustainably to further drive the tool to maturity.

 In the meantime, I have created a repository to collect [all Buck2-related resources here](https://github.com/sluongng/awesome-buck2).